ksadangrit/cats-nz/README.md

 When plotting a graph using the longitude and latitude data, it appears that most events (99.7% of the time) occured in the same area while 1155(0.3% of all events) happened in a further location.
 There are definitely some errors with the location data of the 1155 events as all cats in this project are from New Zealand but the outliers suggested that those events occured in a different continent.

 ## 5. Conclusions and recommendations
+Based on the data that we have available from 2015 to 2017, we found the following:
+* Most cats hunt and they usually capture around 5 preys per month.
+* The cat ages range from under one year old to 16 years old.
+* Some cat has the GPS device on them for almost 83 days while some cat only has it with them for 13 hours.
+* Most cats spend around 12 hours indoors.
+Some cat in this reseach spend only 1 hour outdoors while some only spends 2 hours indoors.
+* There is correlation between the total number of events occured for each cat and their ages, indoor hours and number of preys they capture in a month.
+* Howeevr, it is evident that the more time cats have GPS device with them, the more events will be recorded on the device.
+* Luna has the highest number of events recorded and Boots has the least.
+Luna's number of events is over 468 times more than Boots.
+* Male cats have more events recorded than females.
+* More events had been recorded more during the afternoon (12pm to 6pm) and less at night (1am - 5am).
+This suggests that cats tend to go out and move around more in the afternoon.
+* There is not much difference in the number of events recorded for each day of the week but more events had been recorded on weekends.
+* In average, the least number of event occureed in June and the most in March.
+This is highly due to the fact that there was not as many cats in this reseach in June and more in March as the number of cats participated varied for different period.
+* More events were averagely recorded in 2016, followed by 2015 and 2017.

+### Recommendations
+1. For the results to be unbiased and more accurate, the reseachers should consider assigning the GPS tracker to the same number of cats for each year.
+Cats should have the GPS on for the same duration and time period.
+2. It is unclear whether the event ids were craeted every time a movement is detected or when the cats go outside only.
+More clarification would provide better insights from the results.
+3. Most cats in this research had been desexed or with the unknown status.
+It might be benificial to compare between cats that are desexed and not to see if there is any correlation between the events they have and their sexual status.